 Click here to view our full Returns Policy.

 The Power of Darkness (1886) is a play by Leo Tolstoy.
 Forbidden for decades in Tolstoys native Russia, the fiveact play was first staged in Paris, where it earned praise from some of Frances leading critics.
 Noted for its brutal depiction of violence and desperation, the play is concerned with the universal religious and philosophical themes that inspired such masterpieces as War and Peace (1869) and Anna Karenina (1877).
 Peasant life is often portrayed in art as peaceful and romantic, in touch with the rhythms of the natural world and coursing with spirituality.
 In The Power of Darkness, Tolstoy refuses such empty symbolism, choosing instead to tell a story of greed, murder, and betrayal that has everything to do with the political reality faced by its impoverished characters.
 Fearful of what will happen to their farm when her aging husband Peter dies, Anisya seduces her farmhand Nikita, whose lack of education and opportunityas well as a moral emptinessmake him a willing accomplice.
 Betraying Marinka, a young orphan girl he manipulates for pleasure, Nikita joins Anisya in dispossessing her stubborn husband.
 Tragic and disturbing, The Power of Darkness is a story of man at war with nature, and therefore at war with himself.
-With a beautifully designed cover and professionally typeset manuscript, this edition of Leo Tolstoys The Power of Darkness is a classic work of Russian literature reimagined for modern readers.
+This edition of Leo Tolstoys The Power of Darkness is a classic work of Russian literature reimagined for modern readers.
+Since our inception in 2020, Mint Editions has kept sustainability and innovation at the forefront of our mission.
+Each and...

 Super Saver Delivery